BlueKnight2345/cryptonite_taskphase_arun/picoctf/Cryptography.md

 **Flag:** `picoCTF{custom_d2cr0pt6d_66778b34}`

-this challenge was definitely much more troublesome than the previous one.
+this challenge definitely took more time than the previous one.
 We were presented with an encryption script which used two levels of encryption, first an XOR based on a premutation of a known key in the script then conversion of the string to ascii values multiplied by some other values.

 The two levels of encryption: